Your doctor may recommend brain-imaging tests, such as MRI or CT scans, to rule out other possible causes for your headaches.

-Your time with your doctor is limited, so preparing a list of questions will help you make the most of your time together.
-For cough headaches, some basic questions to ask your doctor include:
+Your time with your provider is limited, so preparing a list of questions will help you make the most of your time together.
+For cough headaches, some basic questions to ask include:

 - What's the most likely cause of my headaches?

 - Are there any other possible causes?

 - What kinds of tests do I need?

 - When will these headaches go away?